TRENT-OS/os_core_api/README.md

 ## Overview

-The OS Core API is a central repository for the TRENTOS APIs, which includes the following sub modules:
+The OS Core API is the central definition of the TRENTOS APIs.
+It includes the following APIs:

 * CertParser
 * ConfigService